 Medusa is entirely funded by donations and operated by volunteers.
 If you would like to help with crewing, maintenance or just be part of the Medusa team, please go to the Support Group page on this web site.

 If you wish to make a donation, you can do so via MyDonate using the link at the bottom of this page or send a cheque to "the Medusa Trust" to the address at the bottom of this page.

 We would like to thank all those companies who helped us during the refit and continue to support Medusa, please follow this link to see the full list.

-Recognition for Medusa from Poole
+Recognition for Medusa from Poole where she was built.

 Medusa in Port en Bessin, a tight fit

 Alan Watson, Chairman and Captain of Medusa.

 Alan Watson, Pine House, 59 Merdon Avenue, Chandlers Ford, Hants SO53 1GD, Tel 07836 364960